Order flow trading: Order flow analysis generally shows the following

-Order Flow analysis shows the volume of Buyers and Sellers at a specific price point and at a given time, it can also show the accumulation of orders waiting to be executed at different price levels.
-On candlestick charts this is shown more broadly by individual candlesticks, however, Order Books and footprint charts show the individual buy and sell orders placed within these candlesticks and therefore give a deeper view on the micro price movements.
-Order Flow traders can see both Limit orders and Market orders being placed, footprint charts show only executed market orders and therefore show the actual volume of buyers and sellers. limit orders are price points where traders have ordered to buy or sell a stock, these orders will not get executed unless the price of the market hits their limit order price point.
-These orders are not shown on candlesticks charts and can only be seen on Order Books, once these orders have been executed they turn to Market orders which are then displayed on the chart.
+Order Flow analysis shows the volume of buyers and sellers at a specific price point and time.
+It can also reveal the accumulation of orders waiting to be executed at different price levels.
+While candlestick charts show this more broadly by individual candlesticks, Order Books and footprint charts display individual buy and sell orders within each candlestick, offering a deeper view of micro price movements.
+Order Flow traders can see both Limit orders and Market orders being placed, footprint charts show only executed market orders and therefore show the actual volume of buyers and sellers.
+Limit orders are price levels at which traders place instructions to buy or sell a stock; they are executed only if the market price reaches the specified level.
+These orders are not visible on candlestick charts but can be seen in the Order Book.
+Once executed, they become market orders and are then shown on the chart.

-Order Flow Traders can see levels of support and resistance by the size of buy and sell orders.
-On a footprint chart these are shown by buy and sell imbalances.
-A buy imbalance tells us that there are much more buyers than sellers at that price point, indicating potential support levels.
-A sell imbalance shows that there are a lot more sellers than buyers at that price point and this can indicate a potential resistance point.
-The volume of buyers and sellers is also used to indicate potential trend reversals and is a strategy that some order flow traders will apply to footprint charts.
+Order Flow traders can identify support and resistance levels by analyzing the size of buy and sell orders.
+On footprint charts, these appear as buy and sell imbalances.
+A buy imbalance, where the number of buyers exceeds the number of sellers at a given price, may indicate a potential support level.
+In contrast, a sell imbalance, with more sellers than buyers, can signal resistance.
+The distribution of buyer and seller volume is also used to detect possible trend reversals, a method commonly applied in footprint chart analysis.